shunjikonishi/sendgrid4j/README.md

             "");
     }

-Each classes are the simple wrapper of WebAPI parameters or response JSON.
+Each class is a simple wrapper of WebAPI parameters or a JSON response.
-Please see the SendGrid WebAPI documentation to know the meaning of each properties.
+Please see the SendGrid WebAPI documentation for details of each property.

 http://sendgrid.com/docs/API_Reference/Web_API/index.html